charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^2]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
 The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.

 The Senate's bias against civil rights is [famously](https://www.senate.gov/artandhistory/history/common/briefing/Filibuster_Cloture.htm) evident in the history of the filibuster.
-Time and time again, the House has passed a reform only to see it halted in the Senate.
-Because of the Senate, it took two decades to abolish the [poll tax](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution).
+Time and time again, civil rights legislation passed the House only to be halted in the Senate.
+Because of the filibuster, it took two decades to abolish the [poll tax](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution).
 [Anti-lynching](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill)[^3] legislation was blocked completely.
-Thurmond spoke for over 24 hours straight against the
-[Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957), the longest single-person filibuster in Senate history.
-But, as upsetting as these examples are, the power of a filibuster is narrow.
-It can be [broken](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1964), and it can't touch legislation that's been signed into law.
+Thurmond spoke for over 24 hours straight against the [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957), the longest single-person filibuster in US history.

+That said, a filibuster can be [broken](https://www.cnn.com/2014/05/12/opinion/zelizer-the-case-for-earmarks/index.html), and can't touch legislation that's already been signed into law.
+As bad as the filibuster has been for civil rights, the Senate's power over the federal courts is far worse.
+All federal judges, including the justices of the Supreme Court, are confirmed by the Senate.
+The House has no input.
+These judges then have the power to reinterpret and strike down laws -- even [decades later](https://en.wikipedia.org/wiki/Shelby_County_v._Holder).

 ...

+ These judges -- hand-picked by the Senate aristocracy -- are the final arbiters of what constitutes disenfranchisement, and whether [or not](https://en.wikipedia.org/wiki/Shelby_County_v._Holder) protections are appropriate.

 ...

 ...

-even worse than the filibuster is the bias the Senate imparts on the judiciary.
-All federal judges, including the justices of the Supreme Court, are confirmed by the Senate, with no input from the House.
+...All federal judges, including the justices of the Supreme Court, are confirmed by the Senate, with no input from the House.
 These judges -- hand-picked by the Senate aristocracy -- are the final arbiters of what constitutes disenfranchisement, and whether [or not](https://en.wikipedia.org/wiki/Shelby_County_v._Holder) protections are appropriate.

 [^3]: During Jim Crow, brutal killings were used to intimidate African Americans from voting.
 Local authorities turned a blind eye.
 The House passed a bill making lynching a federal crime, but it was halted in the Senate.